technix/atrament-core/README.md

 // or
 atrament.set('fullscreen', true);

-// both these methods will change setting and run corresponding handler
+// both these methods will change the setting and run the corresponding handler
 ```